andremann/SKG-IF/docs/source/datasources.rst

 Research Product Licensing
 ----
-:Description: Licenses under which the research products contained within the data sources can be made available.
+:Description: Licenses under which the research products contained within the :ref:`Data source <Data sources>` can be made available.
 Repositories can allow a license to be defined for each research product, while for scientific databases the database is typically provided under a single license.
 :Type: List
 :Use: Recommended (0..1)